 - Checkout slowdowns during peak traffic

-- Exponentially worse performance as traffic increases
+- Performance that gets worse as traffic increases

-- Server upgrades that provide diminishing returns
+- Server upgrades with diminishing returns

-- Deep WooCommerce integrations preventing platform migration
+- Deep WooCommerce integrations that rule out a platform migration

-- Mobile performance significantly lagging desktop
+- Mobile performance lagging well behind desktop